DeepikaVadlamudi/DeepikaVadlamudi.github.io/about/index.md

 I also enjoy writing articles related to the fields of my study.
 You can find some of my work [here](https://medium.com/@deepika.vadlamudi) on my Medium account.

-I am most proud of my work on my thesis - Robust Learning of Halfspaces In The Presence of Agnostoc Noise - advised by Prof. Jie Shen and Prof. Eduardo Bonelli, a copy of which you can find [here](https://www.proquest.com/openview/7b03874315392e1bf5788450720131f0/1.pdf?pq-origsite=gscholar&cbl=18750&diss=y).
+I am most proud of my work on my thesis - Robust Learning of Halfspaces In The Presence of Agnostic Noise - advised by Prof. Jie Shen and Prof. Eduardo Bonelli, a copy of which you can find [here](https://www.proquest.com/openview/7b03874315392e1bf5788450720131f0/1.pdf?pq-origsite=gscholar&cbl=18750&diss=y).
 I enjoy talking about the technology that I work with and the solutions that I work on.